yanglei99/acmeair-nodejs/README_Docker.md

     # access the web front
     minikube service acmeair-web

-You can also use [yaml files] (document/k8s) to create everything at once
+You can also use [yaml files](document/k8s) to create everything at once

     # Monolithic
 	kubectl create -f document/k8s/acmeair-web.yaml